0cjs/sedoc/8bit/conn/video.md

 - [FM-77AV用TOWNSモニター接続アダプター][fmavtw].
 Cable to connect
   FM77 output to FM TOWNS monitor; [FM Towns Video pinout][towns] may be of help decoding the interface.

+DIN
+---

+Most systems are listed in their individual documentation.
+Some are also still listed in [conn/din.md](din.md).

+### PC Engine RGB Mod

+This is a mod on M's PC Engine, possibly done by "doujindance."
+Output is DIN-8 270°.

+XXX This needs to be rechecked; it probably has errors.

+    DIN-8   JP-21           Desc
+      1       3             comp video in (??? sync)
+      2       3,13,14,18    GND: audio, red, Ym/YS, blue
+      3       9             audio L in
+      4      11,16          AV control, Ys RGB switch (???
+V)
+      5       5             audio R in
+      6      19             Green
+      7      15             Red
+      8      20             Blue

 Other Connectors